Packages and Modules

 Create a Test Directory: Organize your tests in a separate directory, typically named

-.mypackage/ __init__.py module1.py module2.py tests/ __init__.py test_module1.py test_module2.py
+tests.mypackage/ __init__.py module1.py module2.py tests/ __init__.py test_module1.py test_module2.py -

 Write Test Cases: Use the

-framework to write test cases for your modules.# tests/test_module1.py import unittest from mypackage.module1 import add, subtract class TestModule1(unittest.TestCase): def test_add(self): self.assertEqual(add(5, 3), 8) self.assertEqual(add(-1, 1), 0) self.assertEqual(add(-1, -1), -2) def test_subtract(self): self.assertEqual(subtract(10, 4), 6) self.assertEqual(subtract(-1, 1), -2) self.assertEqual(subtract(-1, -1), 0) if __name__ == '__main__': unittest.main()
+unittestframework to write test cases for your modules.# tests/test_module1.py import unittest from mypackage.module1 import add, subtract class TestModule1(unittest.TestCase): def test_add(self): self.assertEqual(add(5, 3), 8) self.assertEqual(add(-1, 1), 0) self.assertEqual(add(-1, -1), -2) def test_subtract(self): self.assertEqual(subtract(10, 4), 6) self.assertEqual(subtract(-1, 1), -2) self.assertEqual(subtract(-1, -1), 0) if __name__ == '__main__': unittest.main() -

 Run Tests: Use the

-command to run your tests.python -m unittest discover -s tests
+unittestcommand to run your tests.python -m unittest discover -s tests

 Using pytest

-is a popular testing framework that provides a more flexible and powerful alternative to unittest
+pytest is a popular testing framework that provides a more flexible and powerful alternative to unittest.
+Here’s how to use pytest for testing your Python modules:

 -